Bayern Crash At Mainz, Haaland Hits Hat-trick In Dortmund Defeat - UrduPoint

 "We are all mega disappointed.

-Veteran striker Anthony Modeste converted a penalty, then fired in his second to seal the victory.
+After Hoffenheim went 2-1 up early in the second half, Freiburg roared back with goals by captain Christian Guenter, Lucas Hoeler and South Korea's Jeong Woo-yeong before Sebastian Rudy scored a late third goal for the hosts.

+Cologne climbed to sixth and stay on course to play European football next season after a 4-1 romp at Augsburg with Anthony Modeste scoring twice.

-Stuttgart kept alive their chances of avoiding relegation as midfielder Chris Fuehrich fired in a late equaliser off the crossbar to seal a 1-1 draw at home to Wolfsburg.
+Stuttgart kept alive hopes of avoiding relegation as midfielder Chris Fuehrich fired a late equaliser in off the crossbar to earn a 1-1 draw at home to Wolfsburg.

 Stuttgart remain 16th, which carries a relegation play-off at the end of the season.